inspectorG4dget/commentlogger/README.md

 commentlogger uses Python's `sys.settrace()` mechanism to intercept line-by-line execution.
 When a decorated function runs:

 1. The decorator extracts all comments from the function's source code
-1. As each line executes, it checks if that line has a comment
+2. As each line executes, it checks if that line has a comment
-1. If a comment exists, it logs the comment text before executing the line
+3. If a comment exists, it parses the log level (if specified) and message
+4. It logs the message at the appropriate level before executing the line
-1. If the comment specifies a log level, use that loglevel
-   Eg: `# warning: [message]` will log `message` as a warning.
-This will work only if `setLevel` allows for warnings to be emitted.
-   Shorthand also works: `# w: [message]` or `# warn: [message]` or `# wa: [message]` will behave identically.
-   Caveat: if two loglevels share a shorthand/prefix, the lexicographically first level will be used.
-1. Execution continues normally
+5. Execution continues normally

+**Log level parsing:**
+- Format: `# LEVEL: message` (e.g., `# DEBUG: Entering function`)
+- If no level is specified (e.g., `# message`), defaults to `INFO`
+- Supports shorthand: `# W: message` matches `WARNING`
+- Case-insensitive matching

 ## Performance Considerations